authnomicon/prompts/README.md

 a prompt or sequence of prompts is often referred to as a "flow" (in the case of [OAuth](https://datatracker.ietf.org/doc/html/rfc6749)) or a "ceremony" (in the case of [WebAuthn](https://www.w3.org/TR/webauthn-2/)).
-Such flows often require relatively complex per-request state management, which is accomplished using [`flowstate`](https://github.com/jaredhanson/flowstate).
+Such flows often require relatively complex per-request state management, which is maintained using [`flowstate`](https://github.com/jaredhanson/flowstate).

 <div align="right">